MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/get-started-with-1709.md

 Windows Server, version 1709 runs in Server Core mode.
 That means there is no local console or graphical user interface, so you manage it remotely.
 However, it offers great advantages such as smaller hardware requirements, much smaller attack surface, and a reduction in the need for updates.
 If you're new to working with Server Core, [Manage a Server Core server](../administration/server-core/server-core-manage.md) will help you get used to this environment.
 [Manage Windows Server 2016](../administration/manage-windows-server.md) shows you the various options for managing servers remotely.

-[What's new in Windows Server] introduces you to the new features and functionality added in Windows Server, version 1709.
+[What's New in Windows Server version 1709](whats-new-in-windows-server-1709.md) introduces you to the new features and functionality added in Windows Server, version 1709.

 ### Why does Windows Server, version 1709 offer only the Server Core installation option?
 One of the most important steps we take in planning each release of Windows Server is listening to customer feedback – how are you using Windows Server?
 What new features will have the greatest impact on your Windows Server deployments, and by extension, your day-to-day business?
 Your feedback tells us that delivering new innovation as quickly and  efficiently as possible is a key priority.
 At the same time, for those customers innovating most quickly, you’ve told us that you’re primarily using command line scripting with PowerShell to manage your datacenters, and as such don’t have a strong need for the desktop GUI available in the installation of Windows Server with Desktop Experience.
 By focusing on the Server Core installation option, we’re able to dedicate more resources toward those new innovations, while also maintaining traditional Windows Server platform functionality and application compatibility.
 If you have feedback about this or other issues concerning Windows Server and our future releases, you can make suggestions and comments through the [Feedback Hub](https://support.microsoft.com/help/4021566/windows-10-send-feedback-to-microsoft-with-feedback-hub-app).